adrn/gala/docs/tutorials/exp.rst

 * Hessian evaluation is not supported.
 * Pickling, saving, and loading is not supported.
 * Performance may currently not be as high as native Gala potentials
+* Evaluating the potential at a time outside the loaded time range will result in the interpreter crashing

 ..
 TODO (adrn): any other notable limitations?